pumpan/pcpremake/README.md

 ## 📝 Overview

-This addon is a remake of the **PartyBot Command Panel (PCP)** for **World of Warcraft (WoW) 1.12.1**.
+This addon is a remake of the **PartyBot Command Panel (PCP)** for **World of Warcraft (WoW) 1.12.1 and 1.14.2**.
 It is more customizable than the original addon and introduces new features, including the ability to control bots when you are dead.
 Additionally, it replaces text-based target markers with sorted icons for a more intuitive experience.

 ## ✨ Features